 The process is primarily used in industry to join aluminum alloys of all grades, and it took off pretty quickly.
 Therefore, FSW (Friction Stir Welding) went faster from invention to industrial application than other welding methods.

-But what does Friction Stir Welding represent?
-This article describes mechanical properties, applications, the good, and the bad.
+But what does Friction Stir Welding represent and how it’s different from its parent classic friction welding?
+This article describes mechanical properties, and applications, the good, and the bad.

 What is FSW?